Multi-View Hypercomplex Learning for Breast Cancer Screening

 \subsubsection{Two-view architectures}

-We perform the experimental validation with two ResNet backbones: ResNet18 and ResNet50.
-The networks have the same structure as in the original paper \cite{Resnet2016} with slight variations.
-In the first convolutional layer, the number of channels in input is set to be equal to the hyperparameter $n = 2$ and we omit the max pooling operation since we apply a global average pooling operation, after which we add 4 refiner residual blocks constructed with the bottleneck design \cite{Resnet2016}.
-Ultimately, the output of such blocks is fed to the final fully connected layer responsible for classification.
-The backbone network is initialized with the patch classifier weights, while the refiner blocks and final layer are trained from scratch, following the approach of \cite{shen2019Mammo}.
-In both hypercomplex and real domains, the models take as input two views as if they were a single multi-dimensional (channel-wise) entity.
+We perform the experimental validation with two ResNet backbones, i.e., PHResNet18 and PHResNet50.
+We omit the max pooling operation and we apply global average pooling, after which we add 4 hypercomplex refiner residual blocks constructed with the bottleneck design \cite{Resnet2016}.
+The backbone network is initialized with the patch classifier weights, while the refiner blocks and final layer are trained from scratch \cite{shen2019Mammo}.